cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 You can also implement other messages.

 1. The **play message**, which means implicitly accepting the challenge when playing for the first time.
-If you create it with Starport, use:
+If you create it with Ignite CLI, use:
     ```sh
-    $ starport scaffold message playMove idValue fromX:uint fromY:uint toX:uint toY:uint --module checkers --response idValue
+    $ ignite scaffold message playMove idValue fromX:uint fromY:uint toX:uint toY:uint --module checkers --response idValue
     ```

     Which generates, among others, the object files, callbacks, and a new file for you to write your code: